NOAA-GFDL/FMScoupler/CONTRIBUTING.md

 Support for this project is primarily accomplished via this project’s community.
-Additional support may be offered from related communities (e.g. [MOM6](https://github.com/NOAA-GFDL/MOM6) or by members of the GFDL [Modeling Systems](https://www.gfdl.noaa.gov/modeling-systems) Group.
-The members of the Modeling Systems group are the main developers and maintainers of this project.
+Additional support may be offered from related communities (e.g. [MOM6](https://github.com/NOAA-GFDL/MOM6)) or by members of the GFDL [Modeling Systems](https://www.gfdl.noaa.gov/modeling-systems) Group.
+The members of the Modeling Systems group are the main maintainers of this project.
 Modeling Systems is a small group, and our ability to offer support is limited.
 Please be patient when requesting support.